 \section{Abstract}

-We prove Local Central Limit Theorems (LLT) for partial sums of the form $S_n=\sum_{j=0}^{n-1}f_j(...,X_{j-1},X_j,X_{j+1},...)$, where $(X_j)$ is a Markov chains with equicontinuous conditional probabilities satisfying contraction conditions close in spirit to Dobrushin's, and some ``physicality" assumptions and $f_j$ are equicontinuous functions.
+We prove Local (Central) Limit Theorems (LLT) for partial sums of the form $S_n=\sum_{j=0}^{n-1}f_j(...,X_{j-1},X_j,X_{j+1},...)$, where $(X_j)$ is an exponentially fast mixing Markov chain with equicontinuous conditional probabilities satisfying some ``physicality" assumptions and $f_j$ are equicontinuous functions.
 Our conditions will always be in force when the chain takes values on a metric space and have uniformly bounded away from $0$ backward transition densities with respect to a measure which assigns uniform positive mass to certain ``balls".
 This paper complements \cite{MarShif1} where Berry-Esseen theorems, were proven for (not necessarily continuous) functions satisfying certain approximation conditions.
 Our results address a question posed by D. Dolgopyat and O. Sarig in \cite[Section 1.5]{DS}.

-In order to determine the type of local limit theorem that holds, we need to develop a reduction theory in the sense of \cite{DS, DolgHaf LLT} for equicontinuous functions $f_j$, which allows us to determine whether ``$f_j$ can essentially be reduced to an integer valued functions".
-As a by product of our methods we are also able to prove first order expansions in the irreducible case, which is crucial in detemining when better than the general optimal $O(\|S_n\|^{-1})$ central limit theorem rates can be achieved.
-Even though the case of non-stationary sequences and time dependent functions $f_j$ is more challenging, our results seem to be new already for stationary Markov chains and a sequence of functions $f_j$.
+In order to determine the type of local limit theorem that holds, we need to develop a reduction theory in the sense of \cite{DolgHaf LLT, DS} for equicontinuous functions $f_j$, which allows us to determine whether ``$f_j$ can essentially be reduced to integer valued functions".
+As a byproduct of our methods we are also able to prove first order expansions in the irreducible case, which is crucial in detemining when better than the general optimal $O(\|S_n\|^{-1})$ central limit theorem rates can be achieved.
+Even though the case of non-stationary sequences and time dependent functions $f_j$ is more challenging, our results seem to be new already for stationary Markov chains and a sequence of functions $f_j$ (or even for a single function $f_j=f$).
 They also seem to be new for non-stationary Bernoulli shifts (that is when $(X_j)$ are independent but not identically distributed).